Hyundai Equus: Equus Limousine

 The long-wheelbase version Equus was unveiled in September 2009.
 It is 300 mm longer than the sedan version.
 Engine choices include Lambda 3.8L and Tau 5.0L engines.
 The limousine model has an exclusive horizontal cross-bar radiator grille, as well as features such as a power-driven footrest, rear-seat leg support and a massage system.

 Hyundai also developed an armoured vehicle based on the limousine, with an enlarged 5.5L version of the V8 engine.
 In September 2009, Hyundai delivered three bulletproof limousine versions of the luxury sedan Equus to the South Korea Presidential Security Service to be used as the official state car.
 Hyundai designed this vehicle with a special alloy, with an automatic cooling system in case of fire as well as bulletproof windows.

 The first-built armoured limousine was donated to Blue House.
 A modified Hyundai Equus was donated to Costa Rica and is currently used as the presidential car.

 The limousine was available only in South Korea and Russia.
 The Russian version had the same price tag as the South Korean version.

 Powertrain update (2011)

 Hyundai introduced 3.8 L and 5.0 L GDi engines to replace the existing 3.8 L, 4.6 L and 5.0L MPi engines with a new 8-speed automatic transmission replacing the older 6-speed transmission on all applications.
-For North America, the updated Equus will debut as a 2012 model year with the 5.0L V8 engine rated 429 hp and 376 lbft.
+For North America, the updated Equus debuted as a 2012 model year with the 5.0L V8 engine rated 429 hp and 376 lbft.
 The engine updates carried over to the facelifted Hyundai Genesis as well.